-To be eligible to graduate, all students must achieve a cumulative grade point average of 3.0 on a 4.0 scale in all courses undertaken for graduate credit at William & Mary after admission to a degree program.
+Satisfactory Progress To be eligible to graduate, all students must achieve a cumulative grade point average of 3.0 on a 4.0 scale in all courses undertaken for graduate credit at William & Mary after admission to a degree program.
+Students with less than a 3.0 average may appeal in writing to the department's Committee on Admission, Retention, and Financial Aid to remain in the graduate program.
+The committee normally rejects appeals from students with less than a 2.75 grade point average.
 No credit toward a degree will be allowed for a course in which a student receives a grade below C (grade point = 2.0).
 All requirements for the master's degree must be completed within six years from the first term of enrollment in the master's program, excluding periods of approved leave and military service.
-Requests for extension beyond the six-year limit must be filed following the procedures outlined in Time Limits for Degrees and Extensions in the Graduate Arts & Sciences Catalog.
+Requests for extension beyond the six-year limit must be filed following the procedures outlined in Time Limits for Degrees and Extensions.
+Computer Science, Ph.D.